100 Worst Foods for Cold and Flu

 If you think this superfood is a safe bet when you are sick, think again.
 As we discussed in 15 Foods That Can Make You Congested, strawberries are histamine releasers that can contribute to congestion.
 Histamine-powered mucus can create a sense of discomfort in your nose and sinus area, so stick to other fruits until you’re feeling better.

-Milk is another food we called out in 15 Foods That Can Make You Congested.
+Milk is another food to stay away from when you’re feeling under the weather.
 Dairy can temporarily thicken mucus, which will cause harmful allergens to stay in your system longer.
 Whole milk, in particular, has also been shown to stimulate the production of mucus, which is the opposite of what you want when you are sick.

 Cheese plays a starring role in many comfort food favorites, but there is nothing comforting about the effects of full-fat dairy on your immune system when you are sick.
 Julie Upton, MS, RD, emphasizes the importance of avoiding pro-inflammatory foods since they can reduce your body’s immune system response.
 Full fat dairy, such as most cheese options, are on her list of foods that spike inflammation after consumption.